 Given the high expenses of filing a patent and prosecuting a patent, it is always a better move to get a patentability search conducted prior to the filing of the patent application.

-Benefits of Conducting a Novelty Search
+Benefits of a Patentability Search

 It will help you draft better claims

 There is always a chance that you might have missed information related to the technology which could improve the scope of your patent.
-Conducting a patentability search widens your information horizons, thus making it possible to draft broader claims with an increased scope.
+Conducting a patentability search widens your information horizons, thus making it possible to draft broader claims with increased scope.

 The strength of the patent is improved

-The novelty search helps in identifying additional cases which might not have been covered by the inventor.
+The novelty search helps in identifying additional cases that might not have been covered by the inventor.
 If these uncovered cases are made part of the application it may reduce the chances of your competitor using these uncovered references against you while challenging the validity of your patent.

-Helps understand value of the invention
+Helps understand the value of the invention

 For businesses and large companies specifically, conducting a Novelty search helps determine the uniqueness and value of the patent, while helping them understand the potential for competitiveness the patent offers.